RaincloudTheDragon/BasedPlayblast/README.md

 7. Enjoy automatic updating!

 ### Manual Installation
-1. Download the latest release
+1. Download the latest release, or the release that supports your intended Blender version
 2. In Blender, go to **Edit > Preferences > Add-ons**
 3. Click **Install from Disk** and select the downloaded file
 4. Enable the addon in the list